BeingTomGreen/zomfkit-api/readme.md

 #### Errors

-Along with an appropriate HTTP error code, any errors will return a JSON object which will contain an `errors` element.
+Along with an appropriate HTTP error code, any errors will return a JSON object which will contain an `errors` array.

 As an example, this is the response you'd see when querying the `actions` API for a skill which doesn't exist.

     {
+      "errors": [
-      "errors": "No actions found for fishinxg."
+        "No actions found for fishinxg."
+      ]
     }

-While in this example `errors` is a string, it could also be an array of errors.

 ### TODO